Skip to Content

 • South Asian women’s ‘success’ stories and cultural heritage - an intergenerational lens.

-• I draw on narrative research approaches through a critically reflexive ‘insider’ lens.
+• I draw on an autoethnographic research approach through a critically reflexive ‘insider’ lens.
 I frame my work through Black Feminist/Decolonial Feminist Theory.
-I raise questions about how power operates for women of colour across personal and professional spaces of their lives, to include the complex intersections of gender, race, class and migration herstories.
+I raise questions about how power operates for women of colour across personal and professional spaces of their lives, to include the complex intersections of gender, race, class, caste and migration herstories.

-• Diversity, inclusion and representation for people of colour in the countryside green spaces - how inclusion and power operate in rural countryside spaces, which have traditionally been seen as White spaces (see ‘Impact and outreach’ tab in relation to my Secretary of State DEFRA appointed role).
-See Brunel Seminar Series Award.
+• Diversity, inclusion and representation for people of colour in nature spaces - how inclusion and power operates in rural countryside spaces, which have traditionally been seen as White spaces (see ‘Impact and outreach’ tab in relation to my Secretary of State DEFRA appointed role).
+See Brunel Seminar Series Award and currently working on a Horizon project (Planet 4B).

 Research Interests